Edward Aveling: Second American journey of 1888

 Their itinerary can be discerned from Engels' correspondence with Sorge.
 "Today Aveling is finishing his whole work in America.
 The remaining time is free.
 Whether we go to Chicago is still uncertain, for the rest of the program we have plenty of time."
-What this work is, or Engels' program consisted of, is uncertain, but presumably theatrical as there is also mention of a production in Chicago of one of Aveling (Alec Nelson's) plays.
+What this work is, or Engels' programme consisted of, is uncertain, but presumably theatrical as there is also mention of a production in Chicago of one of Aveling (Alec Nelson's) plays.
 After leaving the Socialist League, Aveling became active in the National Union of Gasworkers and General Labourers of Great Britain and Ireland, founded in 1889 for whom he served as an auditor.
 Aveling was chairman of the Central Committee for a Legal Eight Hours' Day.
 He gave many lectures on the legal eight hours' day.
 The secretaries of the Committee were W. W. Bartlett and T. E. Wardle.
 When Charles Bradlaugh died in 1891 as a Liberal MP for Northampton, Aveling was encouraged to stand as a candidate by the Social Democratic Federation in Northampton and the Gasworkers' union.
 Problems arose with raising a sum for the necessary financial deposit and Hyndman's treachery.

 At the beginning of 1892, Aveling was closely working with Engels on his translation of Socialism: Utopian and Scientific: "spent the whole of this morning in conference with Aveling, sorting out his translation of Entwicklung des Sozialismus".
 Friedrich Engels in a letter to Conrad Schmidt, London 12 September 1892, had read an essay of his in Die Neue-Zeit and had written: "If there were a review over here that would take it, I would, with your permission, get Aveling to translate it under my supervision."
 Following the Bradford TUC summit in January 1893 Eleanor and Edward toured the Black country, including Dudley and Wolverhampton.
 Aveling in Scotland addressed socialist meetings in Aberdeen on 10 and 12 June 1892.